Faithful, Reformational, Global

 Christ School of Theology of the Institute of Lutheran Theology is accredited by the Commission on Accrediting of The Association of Theological Schools (www.ats.edu) and is approved to offer the following degrees Master of Divinity, Master of Arts (academic), Master of Ministry (professional), Master of Chaplain Ministries (professional), Master of Sacred Theology, Doctor of Ministry, and Doctor of Philosophy*.

-*In June 2024, the ATS Board of Commissioners approved the seminary’s PhD and approved a five-year experiment to offer this degree through a reduced residency of synchronous online courses.
+*In June 2024, the ATS Board of Commissioners approved the seminary’s PhD program and approved a five-year experiment to offer this degree through a reduced residency of synchronous online courses.

 Address: 10 Summit Park Drive, Pittsburgh, PA 15275-1110